 Pam Chasek is Chair of the Political Science department at Manhattan College.
-She is the author of Global Environmental Politics.
+She is an expert in global politics and is the author of Global Environmental Politics.

 Amy Eckert is a Professor of Political Science at the Metropolitan State University of Denver.
-She is the author of Outsourcing War: The Just War Tradition in the Age of Military Privatization.
+She is an expert in international law and ethics and is the author of Outsourcing War: The Just War Tradition in the Age of Military Privatization.

 Brent Sasley is an Associate Professor of Political Science at the University of Texas, Arlington.
-He is the author of Politics in Israel: Governing a Complex Society.
+He is an expert in foreign policy and is the author of Politics in Israel: Governing a Complex Society.

 This interview originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.